What is the Amazon Synod? Your questions answered

 It has been tasked by Pope Francis with consulting the peoples of the Amazon.
 In his words, “we need the native peoples to shape the culture of the local churches in the Amazon.”

-It has so far held 260 “listening moments” with indigenous peoples, rural communities, social movements and pastoral workers.
-So far 87,000 people have participated.
+As part of the consultations for the synod, REPAM held 260 “listening moments” with indigenous peoples, rural communities, social movements and pastoral workers.
+Over 80,000 people participated.

 “The Church has been called by indigenous communities to be with them.
 Indigenous communities trust the Church and we are standing alongside them to defend their territory, their identity and their culture.
 We cannot fail.”